When it comes to your health,

 I had such a marked difference in my health with acupuncture and herbs that I decided I wanted to become a practitioner who could help frustrated women live healthier lives.
 I love what I do, and would love to help you too.

-Update January 2014: After 18 months of fertility acupuncture and herbal treatment, I was able to conceive and give birth to a healthy baby boy naturally.
+Update January 2014: After 18 months of fertility acupuncture and herbal treatment, I was able to conceive naturally and give birth to a healthy baby boy at home with the help of excellent home-birth midwives.